 - — Kosher, Non-GMO, Organic, Raw, Vegan

-- — Great source of Dietary Fiber, Selenium, Copper, Calcium, Chromium, Potassium, and Iodine
+- — Great Source of Dietary Fiber, Selenium, Copper, Calcium, Chromium, Potassium, and Iodine

-- — Whole grain, stone ground, unbleached
+- — Whole Grain, Unbleached

-- — Very low in sodium, cholesterol, and saturated fat
+- — Very Low in Sodium, Cholesterol, and Saturated Fat

 Use Organic Whole Wheat Flour for Healthy and Easy Baking

 Eating whole grains is associated with numerous benefits, such as heart disease, lower risk of diabetes, and high blood pressure.
 Whole grains incorporate all three parts of the grain.
-There are various kinds, like whole wheat and whole oats, corn, brown rice, and quinoa.
+There are various kinds, like whole wheat and oats, corn, brown rice, and quinoa.
 Whole wheat bread flour offers a variety of essential nutrients, including vitamins, fiber, protein, minerals, and other healthy plant compounds.
-One of the essential health benefits of whole wheat is that it lowers your risk of heart disease, which is the foremost reason for death.
-Most studies lump together different types of whole grains, making it hard to separate individual foods’ benefits.
+One of the critical health benefits of whole wheat is that it lowers your risk of heart disease, which is the foremost reason for death.
+Unfortunately, most studies lump together different types of whole grains, making it hard to separate individual foods’ benefits.

-Whole grains are not for everyone
+Whole grains are not for everyone.

 Simple Bread Recipe with Organic Whole Wheat Flour

-Combine two packages of dry yeast (0.25 ounces each) with 3 cups of warm water (110F), 1/3 cup of honey, and 5 cups of organic white whole wheat flour.
+Combine two packages of dry yeast (0.25 ounces each) with 3 cups of warm water (110F), 1/3 cup honey, and 5 cups of organic white whole wheat flour.